finsberg/simber-workshop-2022/markdown/cli_scripts.md

 # Running command line scripts

 In this notebook we will go through some of the command line script that comes with the `cardiac-mps` package.
-These are useful if you want to analaze on or many files from the terminal.
+These are useful if you want to analyze on or many files from the terminal.

 ## Running the scripts

 When you install the `cardiac-mps` package it will also install the the different scripts.
 There are three ways you can run these scripts:

-- By executing the `cardiac-mps` package as a modulde
+- By executing the `cardiac-mps` package as a module
     ```
     python -m mps <script command>
     ```